r-spatial/sf/README.md

 _Please note that the budget for the ISC is currently limited.
 We are likely to fund one or two projects with a budget of $20-30k projects, and handful of projects with budgets of  of $5-10k.
 We do not pay overhead._

+I need

-I need to employ a student assistant for one year (10 hrs/week), which costs euro 6500, and 1000 euro for travel and subsistance when Roger Bivand will visit us for one week, halfway the project.
+1. to employ a student assistant for one year (10 hrs/week), and
+2. to invite Roger Bivand to visit us for one week, halfway the project.

+The first will cost euro 6500, the second around 1000 euro for travel and subsistance.
 There are no overheads involved in these costs.

 ## Dissemination